redxtech/vue-plyr/README.md

 import Vue from 'vue'
 import VuePlyr from 'vue-plyr'

-// Second argument with defaults can be omitted Vue.use(VuePlyr, {
+// The second argument is the default config values which can be omitted.
+Vue.use(VuePlyr, {
   plyr: {
     fullscreen: { enabled: false }